SulgX/PSI_Tracker/README.md

 ---

-## 🔬 What is Psiphon Tracker “DEY Warrior”?
+## 🔬 What is PSI‑Tracker “DEY Warrior”?

-Psiphon Tracker is a **multi‑stage, thread‑parallel proxy scanner** designed for **high‑latency, heavily censored environments** (like Iran).
+PSI‑Tracker is a **multi‑stage, thread‑parallel proxy scanner** designed for **high‑latency, heavily censored environments** (like Iran).
 Every single test is performed **through the proxy itself** – the scanner **never** uses its own internet connection to judge a proxy’s health.
 This means it works perfectly even when DNS, ICMP, and all foreign websites are blocked.

-The scanner accurately **emulates Psiphon’s real connection protocols** (OSSH seed exchange with anti‑echo, Meek POST with obfuscated headers, Fronted TLS to real CDNs) based on reverse engineering.
+The scanner accurately **emulates Psiphon’s real connection protocols** (OSSH seed exchange, Meek, Fronted TLS) based on reverse engineering.
 Each proxy receives a **fair, multi‑axis score** (Gen, PSI, Generic Viability) and is classified from **DEAD** to **FULLY_READY**.

 > **Dedication**: This tool is proudly dedicated to the immortal names of Iran Land – Dey 1404.